etmckinley/Coffey-Lab-R-Tutorial/README.md

 # Coffey-Lab-R-Tutorial
-R tutorial for common lab data analysis and visualization tasks
+R tutorial for common scientific data analysis and visualization tasks

 To use, download RStudio first from: https://www.rstudio.com/products/rstudio/